lukacskuslits/kuslits-et-al-current-loops/README.md

 # training-sample-generation
 To generate a training set extract the file "test_core_new.zip" containing the historical GUFM-1 field model data and use "run_training_set_generation.m".

+# MagneticDann (Deep Learning (DANN trained UNet++) estimation)
+To train the UNet++ neural network for obtaining estimated distributions loop parameters (as output maps) on the generated training set data use "DannUnet.py".

 # GA-estimation
 You can run a Genetic Algorithm based (GA) estimation for obtaining final estimations of loop parameters with "launch_and_prepare_ga_new.m"